AkroutiHamza/progressbar/README.md

 # progressbar.sh

-> Progress bar in bash by Adriano Pinaffo.
+> Progress bar in bash by AKroutiHamza.
 This progressbar will fill all the columns of the terminal window.

 ### Preview